JuliKM/JuliKM/README.md

 ### Hi there 👋
 My aim is to continue my career at data handling.
 I look forward to work in motivating and challenging projects.
-My intention is to work at an Enterprise in a global context with the interaction of a multicultural environment.
+My intention is to continue working at enterprises in a global context with the interaction of a multicultural environment.
 <!--
 **JuliKM/JuliKM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.